top of page

 • Addressing the "saviour complex" and encouraging volunteers to see themselves as allies and supporters rather than rescuers.

-Trust between organisations, locals and international volunteers is often fractured; sometimes before it has even begun.
-Many foreigners arrive wary, fearful of being "scammed" or targeted simply because they are foreign and assumed to be 'cash rich'.
-On the other side, some local stakeholders see foreigners as paying customers, sources of income in a struggling economy, rather than as partners in a meaningful exchange.
+Trust between organisations, locals, and international volunteers is often fractured, sometimes even before it has begun.
+Many foreigners arrive wary, fearful of being "scammed" or targeted simply because they are foreign and assumed to be 'cash-rich'.
+Conversely, some local stakeholders see foreigners as paying customers or sources of income in a struggling economy, rather than partners in a meaningful exchange.

 Neither of these mindsets exists in isolation.
-They are shaped by histories of inequality, inconsistent experiences and the global commodification of voluntourism.
+They are shaped by histories of inequality, inconsistent experiences, and the global commodification of voluntourism.
 The truth is uncomfortable; both things can be true.
-Some volunteers do get misled, mistreated and scammed.
-And most locals are simply trying to survive in a system that often places them at the mercy of foreign 'aid' and opportunity.
+Some volunteers do get misled, mistreated, and scammed.
+Most locals are simply trying to survive in a system that often places them at the mercy of foreign aid and opportunity.

-I don't want to pretend these dynamics don't exist, I think too many organisations do or use very niave or simplistic approaches to resolving them.
-I believe the solution is to address it openly and offer our truth and points of view, so we can collectively decide where are stand in our ecosystem and what our relationship dynamics look like.
+I don't want to pretend these dynamics don't exist.
+I think too many organisations do or use naive or simplistic approaches to resolving them.
+I believe the solution is to address it openly and offer our truth and points of view, so we can collectively decide where we stand in our ecosystem and what our relationship dynamics look like.

-This cannot be built on vague ideals or alternatively hysteric finger-pointing or mistrust.
+This cannot be built on vague ideals or hysterical finger-pointing or mistrust.
 It is rooted in factual truth and an openness towards mutual benefit.

-Humanising each other - Replacing suspicion and assumption with solution focused objectives is key.
-When we humanise each other, the walls come down and progress forms.
+Replacing suspicion and assumption with solution-focused objectives is key.
+When we humanise each other, the walls come down, and progress forms.

-Most people are running honest lives and offering services in a transactional world.
+• Most people are living honest lives and offering services in a transactional world.

-Understanding this distinction and using discernment by realising Africans are not homogenous but nuanced where a spectrum of people exist, will help us all move from judgement towards a smarter and more progressive future.
+Understanding this distinction and using discernment by realising Africans are not homogenous but nuanced will help us all move from judgement towards a smarter and more progressive future.

-oting empowering, mutually respectful partnerships.
-This requires continuously rethinking program design; emphasising respect, equity, economic empowerment and capacity-building, and ensuring transparent communication.
-By focusing on ethical, culturally conscious approaches and prioritising the well-being of both the volunteers and the local communities, we ask you to join us to help create positive, lasting change while respecting the dignity and self determining agency of the communities we serve.
+In conclusion, we are committed to fostering empowering, mutually respectful partnerships.
+This requires continuously rethinking program design, emphasising respect, equity, economic empowerment, and capacity-building while ensuring transparent communication.
+By focusing on ethical, culturally conscious approaches and prioritising the well-being of both volunteers and local communities, we invite you to join us in creating positive, lasting change while respecting the dignity and self-determining agency of the communities we serve.

 Featured Posts